When Art Becomes a Protest: The Role of Artists in Political Movements

 The Brush as a Weapon

 Designers of revolutions rarely wear berets, nor do they always march with placards.
-Some wield microphones, some wield spray cans, and some wield nothing more than a brush and a refusal to stay silent.
-Art has always been political because art has always been human — and humans, inconveniently, have a tendency to resist oppression.
-When words are censored, images speak.
-When speeches are silenced, songs rise in defiance.
-The act of creation, in its most raw and unfiltered form, is often an act of rebellion.
+Some wield microphones, some wield spray cans, and some wield nothing more than a brush and a profound refusal to stay silent.
+Art has always been political because art has always been human — and humans, inconveniently for those in power, possess an innate tendency to resist oppression.
+When words are censored, images speak in a universal tongue.
+When speeches are silenced, songs rise in collective defiance.
+The very act of creation, in its most raw and unfiltered form, is therefore an act of rebellion.
+It is the insistence of a voice where silence is demanded, the assertion of a perspective that someone, somewhere, does not want seen.

 Humour as a Subversive Tool

-Humour as a tool of resistance isn’t new.
-From the political cartoons of the French Revolution to Charlie Chaplin’s The Great Dictator, satire has always had the power to chip away at the ego of the powerful.
-A despot can control news outlets, but he can’t force people to take him seriously.
-Laughter is, in many ways, one of the most potent forms of defiance.
+The use of humour as a tool of resistance is hardly new.
+It is a tradition as old as power itself.
+From the scathing political cartoons that galvanized the French Revolution to Charlie Chaplin’s The Great Dictator, which mocked Hitler's megalomania while the war was still raging, satire has consistently served to chip away at the foundations of authority.
+A despot can control the news outlets, censor the internet, and jail the opposition, but he cannot force people to take him seriously.
+He cannot legislate against a snicker or arrest a shared moment of derisive laughter.

 Soundtracks of Resistance